airbytehq/airbyte/docs/architecture/incremental.md

 | 1 | 2000 | 26 |
 | 3 | 2000 | 76 |

-There are many ways to deduplicate rows that share a primary key based on the `airbyte_emitted_at` .
-One example is the below query:
+The below query is one example of how to deduplicate records sharing a primary key using the `airbyte_emitted_at` column:

 ```sql
 CREATE VIEW latest_employees_snapshot as (